 The pasty is odd in one way.
 It started life as a complete meal rather than a snack or light meal.

 Miners of the years gone by did not surface from the mines for their meals.
-It took time and just too hard to bring them up.
-They ate the pasty that they brought along within the confines of deep driven shafts.
+It took time and just too hard to bring them up to the surface.
+Their meal break had to be done down at the level they were working on.
+And it was pasty that they brought along within the confines of deep driven shafts.

 The pasty’s thicker crimped crescent shaped side had a distinct purpose.
 Miners held this side with their sooty and dusty hands and discarded it when done to avoid contamination.
 The crimped side is now less pronounced.